dotnet/orleans/src/Orleans.Transactions/README.md

         ...
     });

-If scope is created within ambient transaction, it will throw a not supported exception.
+A not supported exception will be thrown if the frame is used within any ambient transaction.

 # Supported scenarios

-The configured scopes can be arbitrarily nested, e.g.,
+The configured transactions can be arbitrarily nested, e.g.,

-    await transactionAgent.Transaction(CreateOrJoin, async () =>
+    await transactionFrame.RunScope(CreateOrJoin, async () =>
     {
         ...
         await grainA.SetPhrase("Hi");
         ...
-        await transactionAgent.Transaction(Create, async () =>
+        await transactionFrame.RunScope(Create, async () =>
         {
             ...
             await grainA.SetPhrase("Hi");
             ...
-            await transactionAgent.Transaction(Suppress, async () =>
+            await transactionFrame.RunScope(Suppress, async () =>
             {
                 ...
                 await grainA.DoWork();